 Double cylinder deadbolts have a keyed barrel on the two sides of the bolt.

-In a few states, property holders are not permitted to utilize these locks since they conflict with construction regulation.
+In a few states, property holders cant utilize these locks since they conflict with construction regulation.

 Given the potential peril that it postures these padlocks shouldn’t have any duties close to the exits.